 Similar species:

-Reaction to divers: Where as small Tiger sharks will probably move away when encountering a diver, larger individuals are more likely to make close passes.
+Reaction to scuba divers: Where as small Tiger sharks will probably move away when encountering a diver, larger individuals are more likely to make close passes.
 The presence of speared fish or chum in the water could potentially initiate an attack and the extremely large size and varied diet of this shark warrants extreme caution even when no stimulus is present.
-It is wise to note that proportionately more Tiger shark attacks are fatal than White shark attacks.
-This appears to represent the misidentification of swimmers for the White sharks natural prey and the Tiger sharks real desire to devour the subject.
+It is wise to note that proportionately more Tiger shark attacks are fatal than great white shark attacks.
+This appears to represent the misidentification of swimmers for the White shark's natural prey and the tiger shark's real desire to devour the subject.

-Diving logistics: Jim and Anna Abernethy run week long Hammerhead and Tiger shark trips to the Bahamas from Palm Beach.
+Diving logistics: Jim and Anna Abernethy run week long Hammerhead and Tiger shark diving trips to Tiger Beach in the Bahamas from Palm Beach, FL.
 Chum is used to attract the sharks with which they have had great success.
-These shark safaris also attract many Caribbean reef sharks and participants should be aware that no cages are used.
-In my opinion the experience of diving with such large sharks without the restrictions of a cage is second to none
+Other sites on their shark safaris also attract many Caribbean reef sharks and participants should be aware that no cages are used.
+In my opinion the experience of diving with such large sharks without the restrictions of a cage is second to none.

 Other diving locations submitted by readers: